AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-dm-09-data-vault-modeling-hubs-links-and-satellites.md

 Dimensional modeling works well when your source systems are stable and your business questions are predictable.
 But what happens when sources change constantly, new systems get added every quarter, and regulatory requirements demand a full audit trail of every attribute change?

 Data Vault modeling was designed for exactly this scenario.
-Created by Dan Linstedt, it separates data into three distinct table types — Hubs, Links, and Satellites — each handling a different concern: identity, relationships, and descriptive context.
+Created by Dan Linstedt, it separates data into three distinct table types : Hubs, Links, and Satellites,  each handling a different concern: identity, relationships, and descriptive context.

 ## What Problem Data Vault Solves